-Calvary’s newest associate rector is the Rev. Paul K. McLain III.
-He joined the Calvary staff in September of 2015.
+Paul joined the Calvary staff in September of 2015.
 Most recently, Paul served as sub-dean and canon of Trinity Cathedral in Little Rock.
 A native of Monticello, Mississippi, Paul received his Bachelor of Business Administration from the University of Mississippi before pursuing careers in construction and community development.
 Reared a Southern Baptist, Paul embraced the Episcopal Church in his forties and began a journey toward ordination as a priest.
 He received a Masters in Liberal Arts in the “Great Books” program of St. John’s College in Santa Fe, NM before pursuing a Master of Divinity at Yale University and a Diploma in Anglican Studies from Berkeley Divinity School at Yale.
 Paul was ordained to the priesthood in the Diocese of Kansas.

 Ruthie, Paul’s wife, is an attorney specializing in American Indian Law and Environmental Law.
 Ruthie was previously director of volunteers at LeBonheur Children’s Hospital in Memphis and served as program director for the West Memphis Chamber of Commerce.
 Paul and Ruthie enjoy reading, playing chess, sampling good food and wine, and being servants to their cat, Lady Guenevere.

-Robyn is married to Bill and they have one beautiful daughter, Emma, who was born in 2016.
+Robyn is married to Bill, and they have one beautiful daughter, Emma.
 They also adore their three crazy dogs and one sophisticated cat.

 Hilary was a paralegal and served as the leader of the Children’s Ministry Council and a Waffle Shop coordinator for several years before joining the Calvary staff in 2011.
-As director of children and youth ministries, she coordinates formation and programs for Calvary children and youth from ages birth to 18.
+As director of children ministries, she coordinates formation and programs for Calvary children.

 A Midwest native, Hilary has now lived in Memphis long enough to call it home.
-She has a B.S. in paralegal studies and earned a paralegal certification from the University of Memphis.
-She is married to her her elementary school friend/high school sweetheart and has two children.
+She has a Bachelor of Science in paralegal studies and earned a paralegal certification from the University of Memphis.
+She is married to her elementary school friend/high school sweetheart and has two children.
 In her spare time, Hilary loves to make beaded jewelry and enjoys crafts with her kids and walking her dogs.

 Melissa Elsholz has been a music educator for the past 15 years.
 She served her first eight years as a band director in Michigan and Indiana, and she presently serves as an Orff Music Specialist at Grahamwood Elementary School.
 Melissa holds a degree in music education from Western Michigan University and a degree in Educational Leadership from Union University.
 Melissa’s hobbies include running, lifting weights (also known as a 5-year old named Clarabella), and healthy cooking.
 Melissa looks forward to being a positive spiritual and musical influence on our young musicians.